Follow Your Calling to Help Others With Our Bachelor of Social Work Online

 Are you passionate about creating a better world?
 Make an impact on people’s lives while shaping the career you want with Walden’s Bachelor of Social Work (BSW) program.

-Accredited by CSWE, Walden’s program meets rigorous standards to prepare you for today’s social work field.
+Accredited by the Council on Social Work Education (CSWE), Walden’s program meets the industry’s rigorous standards to prepare you for today’s social work field .
 Engaging instruction, realistic simulations, and hands-on experiences help you grow as a practitioner and social change agent.
-Chart a clear course to your career—or prepare to pursue your Master of Social Work (MSW) degree—with a program designed to ignite lifelong learning.
+Chart a clear course to your future with a program designed to ignite lifelong learning.

 Why Choose Walden?